Motivic interpretation of Albanese varieties of smooth varieties: Picard functors

-where $X$ is a noetherian scheme smooth and separated over $k$.
-Note that the heart of this $t$-structure is equivalent to the category of homotopy invariant Nisnevich sheaves with transfers on $Sm/k$ by the following paragraph of \cite[Definition 3.1]{MR2735752}. \end{df} \begin{prop} Let $X$ be a noetherian scheme smooth and separated over $k$.
-Then
+for all $X\in Sm/k$.
+Due to \cite[Proposition 3.3]{MR2735752}, this definition is equivalent to the definition in \cite[Definition 3.1]{MR2735752}.
+Note that the heart of the $0$-motivic $t$-structure is equivalent to the category of homotopy invariant Nisnevich sheaves with transfers on $Sm/k$ by the following paragraph of \cite[Definition 3.1]{MR2735752}. \end{df}